3 INSIGHTS FROM ME

 III.
 5 Keys to Increase Portfolio Longevity

 Dynamic Withdrawals.
 Market volatility is an ever-present danger to any portfolio, but none more so than during retirement.
-This is because taking withdrawals from a depressed portfolio, especially early in retirement, raises the percentage of remaining assets withdrawn to unsustainable levels.
+This is because withdrawing from a depressed portfolio, especially early in retirement, raises the percentage of remaining assets withdrawn to unsustainable levels.
 An income strategy based on a market-sensitive withdrawal can adjust the withdrawal rate to a sustainable level to prevent portfolio depletion.

 Increased Stock Allocation.
 Contrary to popular belief, holding a decreasing amount of stock in retirement can shorten the life of a portfolio.
 This is because a low stock exposure will not produce returns at the levels needed to keep pace with inflation (i.e., cost of living increases).
-Left unchecked, inflation will cause ever-larger withdrawals from the portfolio to meet spending needs, thus shortening portfolio lifespan.
+Left unchecked, inflation will cause ever-larger withdrawals from the portfolio to meet spending needs, thus shortening the portfolio lifespan.
 The good news is stocks are the one investment proven to provide the returns needed to blunt the impacts of inflation.
 Recent studies suggest a steady or increasing stock allocation in retirement in the vicinity of 50% to 75% is superior to a declining stock allocation strategy.

 When incorporated into a retirement financial plan, these five keys can extend the life of a portfolio to support spending goals and manage risks, leading to a more secure and fulfilling retirement.